FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-file-manager.md

 {% endtabs %}

-{: .info}
-> Free plan users will not see `.sh` (shell script) files in the file listing at all -- these files are hidden on the free plan.

 ### Renaming

 Click **Rename** to open a modal with the current name pre-filled.
 Edit the name and confirm.
 Be careful when changing file extensions -- the modal will warn you about this, since changing an extension can make a file unreadable by the software that uses it.